Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 2min 22s

-Now the print has only been printed once
+Now the print has only been executed once

-However, although you don't see much, progress bars are executed in each process.
+However, although it is not very visible, the progress bars run in each process.

-I have not found a way to avoid this with fastprogress progress bars, but with tqdm progress bars, so I will replace fastprogress progress bars with tqdm progress bars and to make them run in a single process add the argument disable=not accelerator.is_local_main_process.
+I haven't found a way to avoid this with fastprogress progress bars, but I have with tqdm ones, so I'm going to replace the fastprogress progress bars with tqdm ones, and to make them run in a single process, you need to add the disable=not accelerator.is_local_main_process argument

 %%writefile accelerate_scripts/05_accelerate_base_code_some_code_in_one_process.py